The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 The Four Provinces are recognised for federal and civic use and applied across public materials, ceremonies, and institutional branding.

-The emblem functions as a symbol of shared history and civic connection rather than political identity, allowing individuals to engage with a common civic reference point without relinquishing existing allegiances or traditions.
+The emblem functions as a symbol of shared history and civic connection rather than political identity.

 Civic Observances